-Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes Design element.
-Function from an ageing / disability perspective Meteorological factors are considered Thermal performance is factored into design Flooding risks are considered Suitable eaves / overhang / veranda position and roof pitch Height to veranda is congruent with past flood data Ground care is considered - for example use of French drains to manage moisture Those most vulnerable to thermal stress or moisture related pathogens such as mould and mildew (the elderly, young children and those with mobility impairment) are protected and able to continue their ADLs in an optimal thermal environment Access to clean water All dwellings should have the capacity to receive and manage clean, potable water supplies Linked to town water systems wherever possible Water tanks with appropriate runoff systems in place Opportunity for regular personal hygiene activities, washing of linen, clothing and cleaning living spaces to support those most vulnerable to infection, skin breakdown and other
+Area of specificity for Aboriginal communities Conceptual ideas Operational design attributes 1 Design element 2 Function from an ageing / disability perspective Eco efficiency (cont'd.)
+Meteorological factors are considered Thermal performance is factored into design Flooding risks are considered Suitable eaves / overhang / veranda position and roof pitch Height to veranda is congruent with past flood data Ground care is considered - for example use of French drains 3 to manage moisture Those most vulnerable to thermal stress or moisture related pathogens such as mould and mildew (the elderly, young children and those with mobility impairment) are protected and able to continue their ADLs in an optimal thermal environment Access to clean water All dwellings should have the capacity to receive and manage clean, potable water supplies Linked to town water systems wherever possible Water tanks with appropriate runoff systems in place where rainwater collection is viable Opportunity for regular personal hygiene activities, washing of linen, clothing and cleaning living spaces to support those most vulnerable to infection, skin breakdown and other health problems in high humidity, or very hot environments

-&lt;sup>3 A French drain (also known as a blind drain, rubble drain, rock drain, drain tile, perimeter drain or land drain) is a trench covered with gravel or rock that redirects surface and groundwater away from an area.
+3 A French drain (also known as a blind drain, rubble drain, rock drain, drain tile, perimeter drain or land drain) is a trench covered with gravel or rock that redirects surface and groundwater away from an area.